-Billing for performing point-in-time restores is based on the amount of changefeed data processed for the restore.
-You are also billed for any storage transactions involved in the restore process.
+Billing for performing point-in-time restore operations is based on the amount of change feed data processed for the restore.
+You're also billed for any storage transactions involved in the restore process.

 For more information about pricing for point-in-time restore, see Block blob pricing.